feigaochn/paths/README.md

 Where KEY is the name of the file that stores VAR's value and can be any name you wish.

+When you're done, restart any open terminal sessions for the change to take effect.

 ### Examples

 Set $EDITOR.